MetaMakerDeveloper/AweSDK-Unity-Plugin/README.md

 ## Quickstart

 1. Importing AweSDK.unitypackage
+2. Unzip dahei.zip or xiaojing.zip and put it in the Project panel under Assets -> StreamingAssets -> media
-2. Download the provided costume and animation resources and unzip them
+3. Download the provided costume and animation resources and unzip them
-3. Put the unpacked costume and animation resources into the specified path
+4. Put the unpacked costume and animation resources into the specified path
-4. Replace the AppKey and AppSecret in the Example script
+5. Replace the AppKey and AppSecret in the Example script
-5. Binding Example Script
+6. Binding Example Script
-6. Running Projects
+7. Running Projects

 > Note: The Example script is already included in the AweSDK.unitypackage, so you don't need to reintroduce the